rladies/starter-kit/README.md

 #### GitHub

 * There is a [global organisation](http://github.com/rladies) to which you can add repositories as needed.
-Contact any of the admins of the GitHub organisation to be added as a member.
+Contact any of the admins (e.g., @hannah) of the GitHub organisation to be added as a member.
 * Local GitHub organisation (optional) should also use the “R-Ladies [your location]” format for the organisation name, for example: “R-Ladies San Francisco” or “R-Ladies London”, and “rladies-your-location” for the URL.